I. The Birthplace

 III.
 The Marriage Part I

-I drove a cap went to school where I met my wife Caren at a school party; We moved together in a condo in downtown Minneapolis by the Mississippi River.
+I drove a cap went to school where I met my wife at a school party; We moved together in a condo in downtown Minneapolis by the Mississippi River.
 30 years of marriage we have one daughter and one dog.
 Our marriage was not a traditional one, it wasn’t planned either.
 When we were dating, we took our first trip to Egypt.
-My family fell in love with Caren and wondered if you guys living together, why don’t just get married as well.
+My family fell in love with my wife and wondered if you guys living together, why don’t just get married as well.
 So we did, it was a small family wedding celebration in my sister’s house in downtown Cairo.
-They brought an Imam a big cake, one witness, and a tape recorder for some wedding music, The Imama started the ceremony in Arabic, and I assumed Caren trust him, it just an Egyptian traditional wedding, we consummated the marriage.
+They brought an Imam a big cake, one witness, and a tape recorder for some wedding music, The Imama started the ceremony in Arabic, and I assumed my wife trust him, it just an Egyptian traditional wedding, we consummated the marriage.
 When we came back to America, we were not sure how we going to break out the news to her mother.

 IV.
 My Mother in Law

-Hazel is a church lady, grew up on a small farm in Southwestern Minnesota.
+My mother-in-law is a church lady, grew up on a small farm in Southwestern Minnesota.
 She took complete control of the family after her husband died of a heart attack.
 The mother wanted her two daughters’ best; they moved away from the farm and came to the Twin Cities, worked at a Telephone company, and married a man called Dick.
 A smart husband who did what his wife told him, a handyperson fixed everything around his house.
 DIck and to his wife’s orders, visited our house unannounced and inspected for any code violation.
 One day we came home late.
 Dick was standing on a ladder painting the house green according to Hazel’s order.
 I asked him never to do this again, and he agreed.
-Caren’s older sister Cheryle married a Jewish, African American man and converted to Judaism.
+My wife’s older sister married a Jewish, African American man and converted to Judaism.
 A tumultuous time, the marriage didn’t last long.
-Caren the younger daughter to marry an Egyptian Muslim Immigrant, was out of the question.
+For the younger daughter to marry an Egyptian Muslim Immigrant was out of the question.
 We needed to have a plan to tell her Mum, but we didn’t have the time to plot it.
 A day after we arrived from Egypt, a traditional Music Group came all the way from Egypt to perform at the Minnesota Orchestra.
 My wife worked there; she had a few comps tickets, we invited my brother and a few friends.
 Because of his proximity to my family in Egypt, my brother knew we had a wedding in Egypt, so he shares the good news with my mother-in-law during the intermissions; Hazel fainted and was taken away, which surprised everyone except us.
 The next day we went to my mother-in-law’s house, apologized, and explained what happened.

 _We were planning to tell you everything; we didn’t just have time; we had just landed from Egypt.